Stobart (logistics company): Vehicle livery history

-Widnes inland port and industrial park

-Stobart has a lease on its industrial and office headquarters complex in Widnes.
+After the acquisition by Culina Group the livery was changed to white.

 Former operations

 Rail tours

 The Stobart Group briefly entered the passenger railtour market, through the Stobart Pullman, which was a re-branding of the Hertfordshire Rail Tours business inherited from Victa Westlink Rail, a joint venture between its Westlink subsidiary and Victa Railfreight.
-Traction was provided by Direct Rail Services using Stobart branded carriages.
-It was launched in February 2008.
+Traction was provided by Direct Rail Services using Stobart branded Mark 3 carriages.
+It was launched in February 2008, ceasing five months later.